dedunu/tech/_posts/2014-03-27-sri-lanka-cartogram-with-d3js.md

 ---
 layout: post
-title: Sri Lanka Cartogram with d3.js
+title: "Sri Lanka Cartogram with d3.js"
 ---

 We have been using d3js to visualize things on maps.
 And after struggling with topojson application my boss found a way to convert Sri Lanka Shapefile (.shp) to topojson format.
 Then we wanted to use cartograms for our visualizations.